Pranziss/Pranziss/README.md

 ### Fun Facts

-- I’m very interested in **AI and machine learning** and actively learning more.
+- I’m very interested in AI and Machine Learning and I’m actively learning more about it.
-- I'm currently a **2nd-year student** in Bohol Island State University.
+= I’m currently a 2nd-year student at Bohol Island State University.
 - I recently built a light **chatbot** that can entertain you - [check it out here](https://github.com/Pranziss/Simple--Lightweight-Chatbot), and I'm also currently **working** on a scholarbot that can assist students with academic tasks and more - **COMING SOON**, and last but not the least, I'm building my own neural network from scratch.
 - **coding is fun...** 👽
-- **I cant even finish one project therefore I believe I'm indeed a loser...** 🥹
+- **I cant even finish one project dawgg... therefore I believe I'm indeed a loser...** 🥹

 ---